 CDC recommends new booster shots to fight omicron

-"The updated COVID-19 boosters are formulated to better protect against the most recently circulating COVID-19 variant," Walensky said in a written statement announcing her decision.
+"The updated COVID-19 boosters are formulated to better protect against the most recently circulating COVID-19 variant," Walensky said in a written statement announcing the recommendation.

 "If you are eligible, there is no bad time to get your COVID-19 booster and I strongly encourage you to receive it," Walensky said.